Navigation

 About male infertility

-Getting pregnant (conceiving) happens quickly for some people, but for others it can sometimes take a while.
-Try not to worry if it doesn’t happen straightaway.
-But, if you haven’t managed to conceive a baby after a year or two of trying, it could be a sign of fertility problems for you or your partner, or sometimes for both of you, and it’s a good idea to see your GP.
+If you haven’t managed to conceive a baby after a year of trying, speak to your GP.
+It could be a sign of fertility problems for you or your partner or for both of you.

 Types of male infertility

-There are two types of male infertility:
+There are two types of male infertility.
+These are:

-• primary infertility – you and your partner have never had children together, or in previous relationships
+• primary infertility – you and your partner have never had children together or in previous relationships

-• secondary infertility – you and your partner have had children together (or in previous relationships), but are now having problems getting pregnant
+• secondary infertility – you and your partner have had children together (or in previous relationships) but are now having problems getting pregnant

 Causes of male infertility